mohammedsalick/Ransomware/README.md

-**ThreatSafe**: Ransomware Detection System
+ThreatSafe: Ransomware Detection System

-ThreatSafe is a sophisticated ransomware detection and prevention system designed to safeguard your files and folders from malicious threats.
-It offers continuous monitoring of specified directories, identifies potential ransomware activity, and isolates harmful files to prevent system damage.
+ThreatSafe is a powerful ransomware detection and prevention system developed to safeguard your files and folders from malicious threats.
+With continuous monitoring, ThreatSafe identifies potential ransomware activity and isolates harmful files to prevent system damage.

-**Key Features:**
+Key Features

-**Folder Monitoring**: Users can select specific folders to monitor for suspicious activities and potential ransomware threats.
+Folder Monitoring: Select specific folders to monitor for suspicious activity and ransomware threats.
-**Real-Time Scan Results**: The system provides immediate feedback on the status of files in monitored folders, flagging any suspicious files.
+Real-Time Scan Results: Provides immediate feedback on the status of files in monitored folders, flagging any potentially suspicious files.
-**AI-Powered File Analysis**: Suspicious files are analyzed using advanced AI (Gemini AI) to determine their threat level and provide recommended actions.
+AI-Powered File Analysis: Analyzes flagged files using advanced AI (Gemini AI) to assess threat levels and recommend appropriate actions.
-**Test Suite**: Includes five built-in tests to simulate ransomware behaviors (e.g., rapid file creation, high entropy files, file renames) to test the system's detection capabilities.
+Test Suite: Includes five built-in tests to simulate ransomware behaviors, such as rapid file creation, high-entropy files, and file renames, to evaluate the system’s detection capabilities.
-**Quarantine System**: Suspicious files are automatically isolated in a separate quarantine directory, preventing them from causing damage or spreading.
+Quarantine System: Automatically isolates suspicious files into a dedicated quarantine directory, preventing them from spreading or causing damage.
-**Real-Time Monitoring**: Continuous surveillance of selected folders for immediate alerts and automatic threat detection.
+Real-Time Monitoring: Continuously surveils selected folders for instant alerts and automatic threat detection.

-**How It Works:**
+How It Works
-**Monitor Folders**: Enter the path of the folder you want to monitor and initiate a scan.
+Monitor Folders: Enter the path of the folder you want to monitor and initiate a scan.
-**Scan and Analyze**: View the scan results, analyze flagged files with AI, and take appropriate actions such as quarantining suspicious files.
+Scan and Analyze: View real-time scan results, analyze flagged files using AI, and quarantine suspicious files if necessary.
-**Run Ransomware Simulations**: You can run built-in tests to simulate ransomware activity and verify the system’s detection and response capabilities.
+Run Ransomware Simulations: Test the system’s response capabilities by running built-in ransomware behavior simulations.
-ThreatSafe is designed to offer both proactive ransomware defense through continuous monitoring and reactive measures by isolating and analyzing suspicious files.
-It helps to ensure your system stays protected against evolving threats.
+ThreatSafe provides both proactive ransomware defense through continuous monitoring and reactive measures by isolating and analyzing suspicious files.
+This robust system helps ensure your data and files remain protected against evolving ransomware threats.

 ![WhatsApp Image 2024-11-10 at 12 48 27_2d1cc7cd](https://github.com/user-attachments/assets/7f8ccd52-7076-42e5-b850-5b1b561cfbac)